manishsharma-7/Hands_on_with_Cloud_Networking/README.md

 ---

-Here are the 9 connected projects, each one taking 1-2 hours to complete:

-1️⃣ Build a Virtual Private Cloud (./legendary-aws-networks-vpc.md) - Create the foundation of your network 2️⃣ VPC Traffic Flow and Security - Control traffic in your network 3️⃣ Creating a Private Subnet - Set up isolated sections of your VPC 4️⃣ Launching VPC Resources - Add servers and services to your network 5️⃣ Testing VPC Connectivity - Verify network communication works 6️⃣ VPC Peering - Connect multiple VPCs together
-7️⃣ VPC Monitoring with Flow Logs - Track and analyze network traffic 8️⃣ Access S3 from a VPC - Connect your VPC to AWS storage services 9️⃣ VPC Endpoints - Optimize connections to AWS services

----

 This repository contains a hands-on series of AWS networking projects designed to build practical cloud infrastructure skills.

 ## 🚀 Projects Overview